 Tween Tips to Make the Most of DisneyWorld #WDWBigFun

 DisneyWorld is such a magical place and there are so many tips and tricks to make your visit more enjoyable.
-Here are my favorite, some of which I’ve never read online.
-Please leave a few of your best tips in the comments section.
+Here are my favorite tips when we visit DisneyWorld, some of which I’ve never read online.

 This seems obvious, right?!
 But, staying on the Disney properties gives families with tweens a bonus hour in the morning.
 You get to be in the park one hour before the gates open for the day to other guests.
 Extra Magic Hours are featured at each park each day.
 This is a huge perk!
 Imagine a photo of the castle without getting photo bombed!